 When the need for grain drying occurs, there is very little that can be controlled other than the operating conditions of the dryers and the amount each grain bin is filled.
-Increased supply air temperatures can greatly affect the drying capacity of the air.
-As noted in the 2019 grain conditioning study, increasing the temperature of the supply air by 30°C can reduce the air's relative humidity from 100% down to 14-16%, and increase the drying capacity of the air exponentially.
+Increased supply air temperatures can affect the drying capacity of the air.
+Increasing the temperature of the supply air by 30°C can reduce the air's relative humidity from 100% down to 14-16%, and increase the drying capacity of the air exponentially.
 This reduction in humidity due to an adequate temperature rise places minimal value on the ambient relative humidity.
-Drying during ambient conditions with high RH will not greatly affect the overall performance of the drying system.
+Therefore, with an adequately high supply air temperature, drying during ambient conditions with high RH will not greatly affect the overall performance of the drying system.

 The RH of the supply air, however, does have a moderate affect on the moisture removal rate.
-Figure 8 shows the moisture removal rate vs supply air relative humidity for indirect and direct-fired heaters.
-In both heater types throughout 2019 and 2020, bins that supplied lower RH air resulted in increased moisture removal rates, due to the increased drying capacity of the air.
+Figure 12 shows the moisture removal rate vs supply air relative humidity for indirect and direct-fired heaters.
+In both heater types, bins that supplied lower RH air resulted in increased moisture removal rates, due to the increased drying capacity of the air.